The Heroic Trio: Production

-On its release, the film was promoted as a "ground-breaking novelty for Hong Kong cinema" Producer Ching Siu-Tung used the film to try to make a name for himself outside of his work with Tsui Hark while Johnnie To developed it as pitch to become accepted as one of Hong Kong's leading action film directors.
+On its release, the film was promoted as a "ground-breaking novelty for Hong Kong cinema".
+Producer Ching Siu-Tung used the film to try to make a name for himself outside of his work with Tsui Hark while Johnnie To developed it as a pitch to become accepted as one of Hong Kong's leading action film directors.

 Reception

-Tony Rayns (Sight & Sound), stated that the film was visually similar to Kirk Wong's Health Warning, but "predictably takes none of that film's risks."
-He noted that both Mui and Cheung approached "their iconic roles with gusto and deliver the odd camp frisson, while "Yeoh seems dispirited from start to finish."
+Tony Rayns, of Sight & Sound, stated that the film was visually similar to Kirk Wong's Health Warning, but "predictably takes none of that film's risks."
+He noted that both Mui and Cheung approached "their iconic roles with gusto and deliver the odd camp frisson", while "Yeoh seems dispirited from start to finish."
 Rayns complimented parts of the film, stating that it "offers a number of simple pleasures.
 Its design and mise en scene are expansive and occasionally exhilarating, and it has a good sense of intersperse scenes of would-be pathos between its action set-pieces."
 Variety called the film a "flashy kung fu superheroine adventure full of solid production values but marred by some disturbingly gratuitous plot elements."
 The review went on to note that the ambitious plot does "not always mesh with recurring comic-book tone.
-Full-blown climax has heroines battling their nemesis both above and below ground as the villain, as in "Terminator 2", continues to struggle even when reduced to skeletal remains."
+Full-blown climax has heroines battling their nemesis both above and below ground as the villain, as in Terminator 2, continues to struggle even when reduced to skeletal remains."